allensussman/Kaggle_StumbleUpon/README.md

 Code for Kaggle's StumbleUpon Evergreen Classification Challenge

-To run, run the code BS Man+, Foxtrot+, Logit, and Zygmuntz+, then run the code in Stacking.
+To run, run the code in BS Man+, Foxtrot+, Logit, and Zygmuntz+, then run the code in Stacking.
 (See the README's in each directory.)

 	BS MAN+ contains code for classifying using naive bayes